 (5) The laying of a copy of a direction that is regarded as having occurred under subsection (4) is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.

-(6) The text of a direction under subsection (1) is to be included in the annual report submitted by the accountable authority of the Authority under section 66 of the Financial Administration and Audit Act 1985.
+(6) The text of a direction under subsection (1) is to be included in the annual report submitted by the accountable authority of the Authority under Part 5 of the Financial Management Act 2006.

 [Section 11A inserted by No. 28 of 2006 s.
-319.]
+319; amended by No. 77 of 2006 s.
+17.]

 11B.
 Minister to have access to information